-One approach is to write a simple query generating tool that poses many queries at once, and compare response time with one, two, up to n peers (where n is the maximum number of machines in the mod cluster).
-What is the maximum number of concurrent requests you can reasonably handle, when varying the number of threads in a thread pool and the number of nodes?
+One approach is to use the system with one, two, up to n peers (where n is, say, 10 EC2 nodes), and compare overall response or completion time.
+This can be done for crawling and for query answering.
+For the latter, you can write a simple query generating tool that poses many queries at once, and compare response time.
+What is the maximum number of concurrent requests you can reasonably handle, when varying the number of nodes?
 Can you separate out the overhead of the different components (including network traffic)?